Policies, reports and guidance documents

 Time off for dependants

-The University operates a time off for dependents policy in relation to emergency situations involving dependants.
+The University operates a time off for dependants policy in relation to emergency situations involving dependants.
 It explains the right to take time off to manage unexpected or sudden problems relating to a dependant and enabling them to make any necessary longer-term arrangements.
 Employees will not be subjected to a detriment for taking time off in accordance with this policy.

 The University recognises that employees have differing demands on their time and energies at home as well as at work.
 The work life balance statement draws together those policies, procedures and initiatives that aim to assist staff in achieving a healthy balance between their home and work lives.

 Work life balance is an intrinsic element of the University’s Health and Wellbeing framework that is currently being developed.
 Details of which can be found on the HR website.

 Want to know more?
 Visit LJMUs policy centre.